Sunday, June 30, 2024

 I was introduced to this board from the video found here although the content creator never says which board he used.

-Matching the look of the board in the video against the many BT boards out there I determined it had to be the "BT-XY-MINI" so I got a few from Amazon for next to nothing.
+Matching the look of the board in the video against the many BT boards out there I determined it had to be the "XY-BT-MINI" so I got a few from Amazon for next to nothing.
 (Amazon link that works as of 7-7-24 is here

-I couldn't find a datasheet nor a schematic for the XY-MINI, nor even figure out what main IC the breakout board uses, but, at about $1.80USD per breakout board how risky could this be?
+I couldn't find a datasheet nor a schematic for the XY-BT-MINI, nor even figure out what main IC the breakout board uses, but, at about $1.80USD per breakout board how risky could this be?

-I wired it up on my bench (5v, left out, right out, ground) and the bluetooth board worked great.
+I wired it up on my bench (5v, left out, right out, ground) and the Bluetooth board worked great.

 Using Kicad and FreeCad I did just that and in a few days the boards were back from my patient sponsor, PCBWAY: